storyblok/app-extension-auth/README.md

 const href = `/my/other/page?spaceId=${spaceId}&userId=${userId}`
 ```

-## How to setup the application to run in localhost
+## How to run this application to run in localhost

-First rename the file `.env.example` to `.env` and add your local instance of the backend url into the variable.
-With this change the package will route the oauth flow to your backend instance.
+To have oAuth running on localhost you need to add the env `APP_CUSTOM_OAUTH_ENDPOINT` in the target project, i.e. in the plugin or app you want to test, so the environment variable will be passed and replaced in the oAuth flow.

 ```shell
 APP_CUSTOM_OAUTH_ENDPOINT="http://YOUR_INSTANCE_OF_BACKEND"